 All Middletown schools provide a free breakfast and a free hot lunch to all students daily, regardless of financial capabilities.
-Breakfast is served in the cafeteria between 8:35-9:00.
+Breakfast is served daily in all classrooms.

 Parents can eat with students during lunch and an adult lunch can be purchased ahead of time through the school secretary.
 Fast food is discouraged.